Provision in Accounting (IAS 37): Examples & Journal Entries

-Provision In Accounting a ‘Concept‘ as per IAS 37 represent a company’s estimated liabilities or obligations, which are RECOGNIZED in financial statements as an expense and liability.
+Provision in accounting a Concept as per IAS 37 represent a company’s estimated liabilities or obligations, which are recognized in financial statements as an expense and liability.

-Provisions are typically CREATED when there is uncertainty about the amount or timing of a liability, but the company has a legal or constructive obligation to settle that liability.
+Provisions are typically created when there is uncertainty about the amount or timing of a liability, but the company has a legal or constructive obligation to settle that liability.

 Accounting Fundamentals